ThorpeJosh/truenas-zfs-unlock/README.md

 ## Why?
 ZFS dataset encryption provides many security benefits, some of the main ones being; the securing of physical data drives at rest, during transport, after disposal, or in the case hardware is stolen.

-This all obviously relies on the proper management of the encryption keys to make sure they don't fall into the wrong hands along with the data drives.
+This all relies on the proper management of the encryption keys to make sure they don't fall into the wrong hands along with the data drives.

 Unfortunately Truenas stores ZFS dataset encryption keys on the boot drive which is physically located with all the encrypted drives, undermining most of the benefits of having encryption.